ghc-proposals/ghc-proposals/proposals/0448-type-variable-scoping.rst

   It thus seems necessary to separate out the problematic ``-XExtendedForAllScope`` from the other components of ``-XScopedTypeVariables``.

+A secondary goal is to clean up some issues with proposal `#285`_ while simplifying things:

+* ``-XImplicitForAll`` and ``-XPatternSignatureBinds`` have the exact same motivation, and it is unclear why one would ever want one without the other.

+* ``-XImplicitForAll`` and ``-XPatternSignatureBinds`` *missed* some of the cases in the examples, which clearly are implicit binding forms meant to be turned off per the overall motivation, but nonetheless slipped through the cracks of the drafting process.

 Having separated out ``-XExtendedForAllScope``, it seemed strange to have a ``-XRumpEndOfOldScopedTypeVariables`` extension, and so I've introduced separate ``-XMethodTypeVariables`` and ``-XPatternSignatures``.
+``-XPatternSignatures`` is more narrow than it's GHC 6.x namesake so as not to violate any principles by default, and to match ``-XKindSignatures`` which is narrow in the same fashion.

 Motivation for ``-XPatternSignatures``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~